 - A comparative case study of urban infrastructure based on ongoing research of ‘autoconstructed’ and ‘heterogenous infrastructure’ in Kampala and Nairobi; and

-- A cinematic ethnography, a film-based scholarly engagement on how the particular petro-urbanism of Luanda is situated in everyday understandings of climate transformation, risks and sustainability.
+- A film-based scholarly engagement that situates our grounded findings of petro-urbanism in Luanda within wider oil- and infrastructure geographies and understandings of climate transformation, risks and sustainability.

 Categories: Research Projects